Common Mistakes to Avoid When Fitting a Child Car Seat/Child Safety Restraint

 Choose The Safest Position For The Car Seat

 With so many belts and straps, ensuring correct car seat installation can be confusing.
-You should always follow the manufacturer’s instructions on how to fasten straps, making sure the car seat is secured tightly to your vehicle with no more than a couple of centimetres movement from back to front or side to side.
-If you do not feel confident installing the car seat yourself, you can consult a professional Child Safety Restraint fitting service.
+You should always follow the manufacturer’s instructions on how to fasten straps, making sure the car seat is secured tightly to your vehicle with no more than a couple of an inch (2.5 centimetres) movement from back to front or side to side.
+If you do not feel confident about installing the car seat yourself, you can consult a professional Child Safety Restraint fitting service.

 Installing The Baby Seat At An Unsafe Angle